-No residential building permits for PA1 or PA2 shall be granted until DTSC has issued its consent or non-objection to the development of residential uses in such location based upon the RAP.
+No residential building permits for PA1 or PA2 shall be granted until DTSC has issued its consent or nonobjection to the development of residential uses in such location based upon the RAP.

-The development of the 157-Acre Site is subject to the terms and conditions set forth in a document entitled the Management Approach to Phased Occupancy (File No. 01215078.02), approved by DTSC in April 2018 (the MAPO) and the phased development letter, issued by DTSC to the Carson Reclamation Authority, dated October 17, 2017 (Phased Development Letter).
+&lt;sup>16 The development of the 157-Acre Site is subject to the terms and conditions set forth in a document entitled the Management Approach to Phased Occupancy (File No. 01215078.02), approved by DTSC in April 2018 (the MAPO) and the phased development letter, issued by DTSC to the Carson Reclamation Authority, dated October 17, 2017 (Phased Development Letter).

-Development Standards
+CHAPTER 6 Development Standards